thenexthub/Codira/docs/DifferentiableProgramming.md

 ### Calculus is fun

-Calculus is fun, and differentiation in the Swift toolbox will let programmers explore that fun.
+Calculus is fun, and differentiation in the Codira toolbox will let programmers explore that fun.
 Here are some interesting applications:

 #### Animations